sistason/premiumize_me_dl/README.md

 # premiumize.me.dl
-Downloads your premiumize.me downloaded files ("My Files") via cli
+Download/Upload your premiumize.me torrents via cli

 ## Usage
-python3 premiumize_me_download.py files [files, ...] dir [-a auth] [-d]
+Download files from your Premiumize.me account python3 premiumize_me_download.py file [file, ...] /your/download/path [-a auth] [-d days] [-c]
- - files: Regular expressions for which files to get
+ - file: Regular expressions for which files to get
- - dir: Directory to download files to
  - -a: Supply authentication information.
 These can be either:
    - A string in the format "user:pass"
+   - A txt containing "user:pass"
+   - optional, looks for a auth.txt in the file-directory, otherwise asks.
+ - -d, --delete: Delete downloaded $files, if they are older than $day days.
+ - -c, --cleanup: Ignore $files, just delete all files older than $days.

+Upload links for Premiumize.me to download python3 premiumize_me_upload.py link [link, ...] [-a auth]
+ - link: Anything the premiumize.me downloader likes (pirate-bay-url, magnet, ...)
+ - -a: Supply authentication information.
+These can be either:
+   - A string in the format "user:pass"
    - A file containing "user:pass"
- - -d: Set to delete successfully downloaded files from premiumize.me
- - -u: Instead of download, upload files to premiumize.me
+   - optional, looks for the auth-file in the file-directory otherwise or asks.

 ## Dependencies
  - python 3.5+ (asyncio)
  - python3-aiofiles
  - python3-aiohttp
- - python3-aiodns
  - A valid premiumize.me account with Premium ;)